State of Nonprofit Board Chairs: Preparing, Selecting, Supporting. Nonprofit MBA Podcast 2.10

 Summary: There is no doubt that serving as a committee chair comes with significant board leadership and decision-making tasks.
 However, it is not just a chairperson’s responsibility to use their power for getting things done, but it is also their responsibility to oversee the board committee members and senior management team.

-In holding such a notable role as board chair, it is worth taking a step back to reflect or plan when you are preparing for your role, selecting executive directors, or trying to support your organization.
+In holding such a notable role as board chair, it is worth taking a step back to reflect or plan when you are preparing for your role, hiring an executive director, or trying to support your organization.
 Today’s podcast episode will discuss how to ensure a strong chair through a strategic plan, and help prepare for a strong future.
 Board development is not something that happens overnight, but when given proper attention can help achieve a mission in the most effective way possible.

 State of Board Chairs: Preparing, Selecting, Supporting Board Chairs